 Some days you berate yourself and feel guilty about all the ways you’ve failed your kids.
-I doubt there’s a mom alive who hasn’t worried that she was a complete failure, but here are some ways to deal with mom competition and ditch the mom guilt.
+I doubt there’s a mom alive who hasn’t worried that she was a complete failure, but here are some ways to deal with mom competition and ditch that mom guilt…hopefully forever.

 - Perfection doesn’t exist – except in TV shows, and they don’t count because the TV mom had a script to follow and so did the kids.
 You know good and well that YOUR kids aren’t following a script because if they were, you’d fire the scriptwriter.

 - Ask yourself if your kids are safe, clean, fed, and happy.
 If the answer is yes (or even a “most of the time”), you’re doing fine.
 As my own daughter would say, “Chillax.”